xdp-project/bpf-examples/pping/README.md

 The fundamental logic of pping is to timestamp a pseudo-unique identifier for outgoing packets, and then look for matches in the incoming packets.
-If a match is found, the RTT is simply calculated as the time difference between the current time and the timestamp.
+If a match is found, the RTT is simply calculated as the time difference between the current time and the stored timestamp.

 This tool, just as Kathie's original pping implementation, uses TCP timestamps as identifiers.
 For outgoing packets, the TSval (which is a timestamp in and off